Updated: May 3

 For example, Left Brainers tell a story about the need to possess critical thinking skills that can be used to troubleshoot technical problems.
 In other words, sell the soft skills.

-If you need to know how best to sell your profile, you can have a look at our session here.
 Make sure the Coach is qualified by following these secret tips.

 How can I manage my expectation?